leeclaire156/Portfolio-V2/README.md

-# Portfolio V2.0
+b# Portfolio V2.0

 ## Description

 This project is an update on my previous portfolio page, using React.
+The theme was based on the grid paper of a chemistry lab notebook from Hayden McNeil's carbon copy lab notebook line.
 This website features a header with a navigation bar containing the links to the About Me, Portfolio, and Contact pages of my portfolio page.
 A resume anchor is included in the navbar for users to download my resume.

 The About Me page includes my photo and a description of me.
 The Portfolio page features six of my recent projects with their title, thumbnail images, a link to the GitHub repository, and a link to the deployed site or a demo video.
 The Contact page includes a form with built-in validations where users can add their name, email, and a message.

 In addition, the footer of this website contains links to my GitHub, my LinkedIn, and my StackOverflow profile pages.